psenger/NodeJs-Seed-Project-RabbitMQ-Vagrant/README.md

 This project contains a Vagrant controlled Sun Virtual Machine with a Puppet recipe to build a server based on CentOS 6 with RabbitMQ and RabbitMQ Web Management.

+### Why

+If you are reading this, you may wonder why I built this project.
+Using a Message Queue is vital to creating an elastic services.
+It allows the decoupling of components in a n-tier fashion and allows the cpu intensive component to be decoupled from the web-tier component.

+There are only two design patterns in this project a simple Worker Queue and a Remote Procedure Call.
+I wrote this in Node JS because I already know how to do this with Java and I wanted to see what it would look like with NodeJS.
+### What is next

+What I would like to do next is build a Socket IO service that pushes rest requests via a RPC Message Queues.

+### How

 In addition it contains a simple consumer and publisher example written in Node JS, see ```worker_queue/consumer.js```  and ```worker_queue/publisher.js``` and a RPC example in the directory ```rpc```.
 Im still refining the RPC example, but uses Bluebird promises.
 I would like to use Time Out and build something in that will throttle the clients.

 Running publisher puts the process in a infinite loop with random words in a JSON payload, while the consumer ( an infinite loop too ) simply counts the words and sends it to the console.